SGT Zachariah Brady

 On November 24, 2009, during his second deployment, Army Sergeant Zach Brady and his squad were in Kandahar, Afghanistan on a patrol conducting an escort mission when his squad fell under direct enemy fire.
 While engaging the enemy and returning fire, a bullet struck Zach, passing through his right shoulder and striking his spine.
 A second bullet ricocheted through his Platoon Leader’s rifle, riddling Sergeant Brady with bullet fragments, striking him in the face, arm, side, and back.
 Sergeant Brady was flown from the site of his injury to the Kandahar Airfield Hospital in Afghanistan; he then returned stateside on January 16, 2010, where he was treated as an outpatient for his injuries for several months.
 Two years later in January 2012, he was medically retired from the Army.

 Zach and his wife Haley are excited to have moved into their new spacious home in Clermont where they can raise their four-year-old son Chase.
-Haley is especially looking forward to having closet space and a master bathroom.
+Haley is especially excited to have closet space and a master bathroom.
 Zach says he is forever grateful to have been awarded this home, and the support he has received post-injury, particularly from Homes For Our Troops has been surreal.